jnozzi/cocoadev.com/markdown/BindingCoreDataEntities.md

         **add** the new Report to this Student's list of reports

-**Populating tables using General/InterfaceBuilder (IB) and General/CocoaBindings**
+**Populating tables using InterfaceBuilder (IB) and CocoaBindings**

-To get the Reports to show up in General/InterfaceBuilder you will need a new General/ArrayController for Report entities (that has **managedObjectContext** bound to File's Owner's **managedObjectContext** key) and whose **contentSet** is bound to the Student General/ArrayController's controller key **selection** and model key **reports**.
+To get the Reports to show up in InterfaceBuilder you will need a new ArrayController for Report entities (that has **managedObjectContext** bound to File's Owner's **managedObjectContext** key) and whose **contentSet** is bound to the Student ArrayController's controller key **selection** and model key **reports**.

-(General/NSArrayController)Students:
+(NSArrayController)Students:

 *Entity: (Student)
 *managedObjectContext: **File's Owner** model key **managedObjectContext**

-(General/NSArrayController)R<nowiki/>eportsForSelectedStudent:
+(NSArrayController)R<nowiki/>eportsForSelectedStudent:

 *managedObjectContext: **File's Owner** model key **managedObjectContext** *contentSet: **Students** controller key **selection** model key **reports**

-With these General/NSArrayController's you can now bind a table called Reports in your Student record view with columns Activity, Mark, and Weight as follows:
+With these NSArrayController's you can now bind a table called Reports in your Student record view with columns Activity, Mark, and Weight as follows:

 Reports table in Student view: